b-saideepak/MPP-Predictor/README.md

 $ cd ../scripts <br>
 $ ./doit.sh <br>
 The outputs (MPkI) for various traces will be displayed on the screen along with mean MPkI as well as they are generated in detail in results folder. <br>
-We have uploaded the original 8.25kB predictor.h file as well as our 2.25kB predictor.h file.
-You can use them to run the predictor with the above mentioned commands and obtain the results. <br>
+We have uploaded our 2.25kB predictor.h file.
+You can use it to run the predictor with the above mentioned commands and obtain the results. <br>
+You can as well get the original predictor.h file from the downloaded infrastructure<br>
+The location is /submissions/DanielJimenez1/cbp8KB/predictor.h <br>